ChessMax/awesome-programming-languages/README.md

   - Structurally typed tuples, records and variants
   - Byte-code VM-in-Go backend with straight-forward first-order FFI access
   - Familiar looping, branching, and variable definition syntax constructs
+- [Bolin](https://bolinlang.com/index.html) - A general purpose language that is:
+  - Designed to be readable;
+  - Automatic memory management (no gc, no rc);
+  - Has features not found in any other language (See a few on the highlights page)
+  - Matches C execution speed, occasionally Bolin is faster;
+  - Has a more optimal standard library;
+  - Compiles 2.5 million lines per second on a laptop (MacBook Air with an M2 chip).
 - [BQN](https://github.com/mlochbaum/BQN) - An APL-like programming language.
 Self-hosted!
 # C (34):
 - [Ć](https://github.com/pfusik/cito) - Ć is a programming language which can be translated automatically to C, C++, C#, Java, JavaScript, Python, Swift, TypeScript and OpenCL C. Instead of writing code in all these languages, you can write it once in Ć: